Connectivity & Data

 Smart solution vendors and city implementers must better consult end-users about accessibility and far earlier in the process, three leaders from the US’ largest cities concluded during a recent panel debate.

-A billion people – 15 per cent of the world’s population – have some form of disability, including one in four people in the United States.
+A billion people globally have some form of disability, including one in four people in the United States.
 We are also seeing a growing ageing population.

 While technology can help improve life in cities for people with disabilities, there’s a risk that without adequate oversight and appropriate input, it could widen inequality.
 People with disabilities are already more likely than those without to experience adverse socioeconomic outcomes, such as less education, poorer health, lower levels of employment and higher poverty rates.

-One billion people – 15 per cent of the world’s population – have some form of disability.
+One billion people globally have some form of disability.

 Despite the numbers, people with disabilities are too often an after-thought when it comes to everyday tools many of us take for granted in cities.